gustavoverneck/pyLBD/README.md

 # pyLBM
-A python lattice bolyzman software.
+A (still not working) python lattice bolyzman software.